Skip to main content

 Two things make it safe to leave the SDK wired up in every environment:

 1. Null logger in dev.
 When neither apiKey nor write is configured, createBoundaryLogger returns null.
-Passing null to defineContract({ logger }) is a no-op.
+Passing null to defineContract({ logger }) is a no-op — the contract runs normally, no events sent, no errors.

 2. Conservative capture policy.
 Raw LLM inputs and outputs are off by default.
-Only metadata, repair messages, and failure details leave the process.
-Opt into raw data explicitly — see Capture policy.
+Only the run shape, repair messages, and failure attribution leave the process.
+Opt into raw data explicitly — see Capture policy and Security & data handling.

 Where to go next